 Country info and advice - France

-The following comments are from teachers who have taught, or are currently teaching, in France.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in France.
+If you are a teacher and have some advice about France, please share here.

 permit; that includes any family.
 Tax and state contribution issues also need to